The majority of Qatar’s workforce is made up of expats, and getting a visa or work permit for the country is fairly straightforward.

 Return visas

-Expats in Qatar must note that, just as they require an entry visa for their initial visit, they likely need a return visa when they leave and come back to the country.
+Expats in Qatar must note that, just as they require an entry visa for their initial visit, they likely need a return visa when they leave and return to the country.
 This includes citizens with valid residency who have been out of Qatar for more than six months and are returning.

 Exit permits

-*Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.
+*Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.

 Expat Health Insurance

-Cigna Health Insurance -
+Cigna Health Insurance

+Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
-Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

-Get a quote from Cigna Global
+Get a quote from Cigna Global - 20% off

 Moving Internationally?